This year’s phones are better than last year’s. They alway are. The best phones are great, yet 2018 has not been a vintage year for mobile innovation.

 The clearest indicator the phone market is in near-stasis is that there are no compelling reasons to upgrade a 2017 phone for its 2018 version.

-You’d get value upgrading a three-year old model.
+You may get value upgrading a three-year old phone.
 The advances are noticeable, especially with cameras, but also in responsiveness.

 It’s hard to justify spending the thick end of two grand to get slow-motion video.
 Chances are you’ll never use it again after a first test play.